arsahasransu/statistics-short-exercise/docs/index.md

 Which should print the new value, 130.

-In particle detectors we typically don't observe this particle mass but usually define some observable which is sensitive to this mass.
-Lets assume we can detect and reconstruct the decay products of the H-boson and measure the invariant mass of those particles.
+In particle detectors we typically don't observe this particle mass but usually define some observable which is sensitive to it.
+Let's assume we can detect and reconstruct the decay products of the H boson and measure the invariant mass of those particles.
 We need to make another variable which represents that invariant mass.
 Make a RooRealVar "mass" with a default value of 100 GeV and a range 80-200

 (solution to show with toggle:)